BOARD OF DIRECTORS

 Wendy Kaplan Miller attended Amherst College where she co-led the Cambodian Refugee Tutoring Project.
 She taught fourth grade at the Bullis School in Potomac, MD.
 After graduating Harvard Law School, she served as an AmeriCorps attorney doing domestic violence work at Western Mass Legal Services and a housing attorney at Greater Boston Legal Services.
 She has been on the boards of Raising A Reader Massachusetts and the Cornelia de Lange Syndrome Foundation.
 She has been on the selection advisory committee for the GreenLight Fund and co-chaired a philanthropic giving circle at the Palo Alto Jewish Community Center.
 She volunteers in the Ravenswood School District.
 She currently lives in Palo Alto with her husband, two sons and two dogs.

-Educational Programs Director (Volunteer)
+Co-Founder and Educational Programs Director (Volunteer)

 Kathleen O'Connor has spent her entire adult life teaching in diverse educational settings.
 She graduated magna cum laude from Amherst College with a degree in History.
 Afterwards she taught math in the Washington D.C. public schools, before earning a Masters’ in Education from Harvard University.
 She went on to earn a Ph.D. in Developmental Psychology from Vanderbilt University where she worked developing math curricula and teaching both under-privileged middle school students and Vanderbilt undergraduates.
 She was awarded the Provost Fellowship in Educational Technology and the prestigious Master Teacher fellowship, which she used to study equity in undergraduate teaching.
 Upon graduation, she was awarded the Jules Seaman Award for scholastic, personal and professional achievement, and the Tennessee State Volunteer Award, recognizing her work with students from low-income families.
 She then moved to Madagascar where she worked as a volunteer English teacher with Malagasy orphans and as a full-time math and science teacher at the American School of Antananarivo.
 She later worked as an educational consultant in Belgrade and spent several years as an assistant professor of psychology at Dominican University, where the majority of her students were first generation college students.

-Managing Director (Volunteer)
+Co-Founder and Managing Director (Volunteer)

 Michael O'Connor attended Amherst College and Harvard Law School, where he was President of the Harvard Legal Aid Bureau.
 While in school, he worked for Cesar Chavez and the U.F.W, the Federal Reserve Bank of New York, the Southern Center for Human Rights, D.C.
 Public Defender Service, and the United States Department of Justice, Office of Policy Development.
 In the mid-to-late ’90s, he was a Senior Trial Attorney for the Civil Rights Division of the United States Department of Justice and an Associate Counsel to the President of the United States at the White House.
 He then was an international field worker for Catholic Relief Services in war-torn Madagascar and Kosovo and then served as Regional Director for South Asia for International Justice Mission, in which capacity he testified to a U.S. House of Representatives’ committee on issues of international human trafficking.
 Since 2007, he has been a portfolio manager in the financial industry.